Ace-s-Barbershop/Ace-Barbershop-Website-Tests/README.md

 ## Setup
 1. First make sure you are on a Windows Operating Systems and that you have Google Chrome downloaded
 2. Next make sure you have terminal or powershell.
 If not download using links above in tools
+3. First, download Python3.
+Please follow the link provided in the tools.
-3. Pull the GitHub repository provided in the tools to your local machine.
-Then make sure you install selenium, webdriver_manager, and packaging.
+4. Pull the GitHub repository provided in the tools to your local machine.
+Make sure you are on the correct path (Path to the test files).
+  - Example:
+    ```

+    ```
+5. Then make sure you install selenium, webdriver_manager, and packaging.
 To install those plug ins
   - In terminal/powershell:
     ```
     pip3 install selenium==4.50